Home Secretary decides to proscribe Palestine Action after ‘disgraceful attack’

 Earlier on Monday, Baroness Shami Chakrabarti told BBC Radio 4’s Today programme that plans to ban the group would mark a very serious step and that this “may be an escalation too far”.

-The announcement comes as protesters clashed with police at a demonstration in support of Palestine Action in central London on Monday.
+The announcement comes as police made 13 arrests after protesters clashed with police at a demonstration in support of Palestine Action in central London on Monday.

-The crowd surged towards police when officers tried to detain someone in Trafalgar Square in central London, while onlookers chanted “let them go”.

 The protest had initially been planned to take place outside the Houses of Parliament, but the location was changed early on Monday morning after the Metropolitan Police imposed an exclusion zone.